ONLYOFFICE/Kubernetes-Docs/README.md

 - You should also have a local configured copy of `kubectl`.
 See [this](https://kubernetes.io/docs/tasks/tools/install-kubectl/) guide how to install and configure `kubectl`.
 - You should install Helm v3.
 Please follow the instruction [here](https://helm.sh/docs/intro/install/) to install it.
 - If you use OpenShift, you can use both `oc` and `kubectl` to manage deploy.
-- If in an OpenShift cluster, the installation of components external to ‘Docs’ will be performed from Helm Chart, then it is recommended to install them from a user who has the `cluster-admin` role, in order to avoid possible problems with access rights.
+- If the installation of components external to ‘Docs’ is performed from Helm Chart in an OpenShift cluster, then it is recommended to install them from a user who has the `cluster-admin` role, in order to avoid possible problems with access rights.
 See [this](https://docs.openshift.com/container-platform/4.7/authentication/using-rbac.html) guide to add the necessary roles to the user.

 ## Deploy prerequisites

+Open the repo directory

 Note: When installing to an OpenShift cluster, you must apply the `SecurityContextConstraints` policy, which adds permission to run containers from a user whose `ID = 1001`.

 To do this, run the following commands:
 ```
-$ oc apply -f ./scc/helm-components.yaml
+$ oc apply -f ./sources/scc/helm-components.yaml
 $ oc adm policy add-scc-to-group scc-helm-components system:authenticated
 ```